 The BSU Student Handbook will be a helpful and meaningful guidebook and source of Information as you proceed along this journey.
-I encourage you to take some time to gain familiarity with the contents of the BSU Student Handbook and use it as a tool to enhance your collegiate experience at the University.
+I encourage you to take some time to gain familiarity with the contents of this Handbook and use it as a tool to enhance your collegiate experience at the University.